consoledotdev/home/content/interviews/speakeasy-sagar-batchu.md

 I studied physics in undergrad, focused a lot on experimental physics and spending a lot of time in the lab.
-I realized that the thing that I enjoyed the most was not the time in the lab, but the exercise, after taking that data, building simple software around it to actually make the analysis work and actually make a project.
-In my last year of undergrad I started freaking out that I didn't want to do a PhD, and I didn't want to spend more time in the lab.
+I realized that the thing that I enjoyed the most was not the time in the lab, but the exercise, after taking that data, of building simple software around it to actually make the analysis work and actually make a project.
+In my last year of undergrad I started freaking out that I didn’t want to do a PhD, and I didn’t want to spend more time in the lab.
 So I started to cram in as many CS courses as I could.

 When I came out of school, I worked for a couple places, a little bit closer to hardware, doing software and firmware and working at an IoT company.
-That's how I got into software, with more and more work with software teams working on big data APIs, building enterprise software.
+That’s how I got into software, with more and more work with software teams working on big data APIs, building enterprise software.
 Most recently I lived in London for a number of years, working to help start and grow an engineering team for LiveRamp, a U.S. based company out there.
 Then I moved back to the Bay Area.
 I am really lucky to have an awesome network here.
-London is amazing but the Bay Area has this intensity around startups and entrepreneurship
+London is amazing but the Bay Area has this intensity around startups and entrepreneurship.

 I spent a number of years coding in Java, I had a little stint with Kotlin too which I found super fun to play with.
-At Speakeasy, we've built the core platform in Go, but being a product that plugs into APIs, we have to support a variety of languages.
-These days we're all polyglots, doing everything like JVM, Python, Go, TypeScript, even Rust.
-So at this point, I hardly think about what languages we're using.
+At Speakeasy, we’ve built the core platform in Go, but being a product that plugs into APIs, we have to support a variety of languages.
+These days we’re all polyglots, doing everything like JVM, Python, Go, TypeScript, even Rust.
+So at this point, I hardly think about what languages we’re using.

 ### What is the most interesting development challenge you've faced working on Speakeasy?